cvxpy/benchmarks/README.md

 asv preview
 ```

-## Writing a benchmark
+## Adding a benchmark
-To create and test your own benchmark, you need to follow the following steps:
+To create and test your own benchmark, you need to perform the following steps:
 - Create a python file in the folder `benchmark/`.
-- Create a class in this file which should be the name of your benchmark.
-This class would define 2 functions:
+- Create a class in this file, with the class name being the name of your benchmark.
+This class has to define 2 functions:
     - `setup()`
     - `time_compile_problem()`
-- If initialization needs to be performed that should not be included in the timing of the benchmark, include that code in a `setup()` method on the class.
+- Add the definition of the CVXPY problem to the `setup()` function of the class.
-- The problem compilation statement should be written inside the `time_compile_problem()` method.
+- The `time_compile_problem()` function should only contain the call to `get_problem_data`.
 - Run and test the benchmark inside the local environment on your system.
+Ideally, the benchmark should take between 5 and 10 seconds.
-- Merge and check if it is correctly picked up by `cvxpy/cvxpy` repository and displayed in dashboard.
+- Merge and check if it is correctly picked up by `cvxpy/cvxpy` repository and displayed on the dashboard.